QAZASDEDC/DaiFu/UserManual.md

 ```
 More detailed examples can be found in `DLFailureBenchmark\Large_Scale_DL_Programs\ResNet_and_Vit_and_SwinT\main_with_daifu.py`.

+Note that this lock is not necessary for repeated experiments based on recorded recovery history.
+Only when we need to interact with the program with pdb, we need to configure the lock.

 We will make this support more user-friendly in the future.

 ## Available Commands